Home to School Transport Policy (0 to 25 Year Olds)

 • making repeated malicious false allegations of mistreatment requiring investigation

-• serious misuse of a travel pass
+• serious misuse of a travel pass including allowing others to use their travel pass

 • failure to comply with the reasonable instructions of the driver, passenger assistant, Council officer, or authorised member of school / establishment staff

 During the period of suspension or withdrawal, it is expected that parents/carers take steps to address the behaviour.
-The parent/carer, pupil (where reasonable) and school/educational setting will be consulted on arrangements for the return to transport.
+The parent/carer, pupil/student (where reasonable) and school/educational setting will be consulted on arrangements for the return to transport.

 Parents/carers who wish to appeal a decision taken to suspend or withdraw transport should follow the process outlined in the suspension or withdrawal notification letter.
 This will enable a review of the case.